rodrigohaddad/iris-classification-ml/README.md

 # Iris Classification ML

 Iris Classification ML is a machine learning pipeline built on Google Cloud Platform.
-The pipeline is mostly build using Vertex AI SDK, from training to deployment.
+The pipeline uses Vertex AI SDK to train, create an endpoint and monitor the classification results of a Neural Network applied to the Iris dataset.

 ## Table of Contents